 Now that some time has passed, my reflections are coalescing around a few key points:

 - I am hopelessly attracted to people who DO stuff.
 Yes, thinking is important and I did enjoy some of the more cerebral speakers.
 But the one I recall most is Andy Carvin, who spoke about how quickly the Internet has changed response to disasters by crowdsourcing information.
-His slidedeck, The New Volunteers: Social Media, Disaster Response, and You, is worth a look.
+His talk, The New Volunteers: Social Media, Disaster Response, and You, was terrific.
 I think that K-12 students could be playing a huge role in completing local databases and maps that could be essential in a crisis.
 His video is embedded below.

 - I really enjoyed Dan Cohen’s talk, “The Last Digit of Pi”.
 It was geeky, historical fun.
 There is a sort of transcript here.
 But it did have a point about how hard it is to change ideas in education.